-Serbia: Secretariat transmits its case against Serbia for failure to comply with gas unbundling rules to the Ministerial Council25.
-April 2014. / News Serbia Energy
+Serbia: Secretariat transmits its case against Serbia for failure to comply with gas unbundling rules to the Ministerial Council, News Serbia Energy

 Today the Secretariat submitted a Reasoned Request to the Energy Community Ministerial Council seeking its decision on Serbia’s failure to comply with gas unbundling rules of the Second Energy Package in Case ECS-9/13.
 The Ministerial Council could take a decision on Serbia’s breach of its obligations under the Energy Community Treaty on 23 September in Kyiv, Ukraine.